 These iPads** the kids are using nowadays are really something!
 You load up tons and tons of CDs into a little metal cigarette pack, then it does something that you couldn’t do in a lifetime.
 You hop into the Internets (“It’s not a big truck.
 It’s a series of tubes!” – thankfully former Sen. Ted Stevens, R-Alaska, June 28, 2006), dial up the Apple store, and tell it you want your iPad to become a “Genius.”
 Once they teach it to, it can look around its little innards and reorder your music, starting from any song you want, and give you a playlist of other songs you’re likely to enjoy.
 It’s like your own personal FM jock.
 To do this without an iPad, go to the Internets site called Pandora.
 (To be fair, it probably gets stuck when you start with a selection from Lou Reed’s METAL MACHINE MUSIC.
 I used to regularly win beer money by betting the latest sucker $5 that s/he couldn’t listen to the entire double album on headphones at one sitting.
-So far, everybody has paid up rather than sit through as much as one whole Lp side with the knowledge that three more are coming.
+So far, everybody has paid up rather than sit through as much as one whole Lp side with the knowledge that three more are coming through those same cans.
 Some things just ain’t worth five bucks.)

 What you get, then, is an artificial intelligence that roots through everything, even music you haven’t heard in a long time, because of course the AI cannot distinguish between the familiar and the arcane: the simple algorithm is, if you liked that, then try this on next.
 Those CDs that were literally gathering dust?
 They’re potentially on the A-rotation again, because it’s all the same to this little tunebot.
 I was half-listening to a jumpin’ jive Genius playlist when Elvin Bishop’s “Travelin’ Shoes,” from 1974, cranked up.
 It jerked me to attention and sent me 35 years into the past, when, for one brief moment, I was present at the epicenter of pop music.